levantam/ResearchDocument/gitbook.md

 # CREATE SIMPLE DOCUMENT WITH GITBOOK

+_**GITBOOK **is the best tool to create your documentation as I use it for write document here.
+I will let you know how to create document from scratch._

 #### INIT PROJECT